 From the preparatory phase onwards, the Commission and Parliament will be discussing their respective positions with the aim of bringing these as close together as possible.

-In the same spirit, the Commission will be contributing to the effort of explaining the issues and the necessary dialogue with national Parliaments.
+In the same spirit, the Commission will be contributing to the effort of explaining the issues and to the dialogue with national parliaments.

 Cooperation with the applicant countries